PyLorentz/PyLorentz/docs/source/index.rst

 PyLorentz
 =====================================
 `PyLorentz <https://github.com/PyLorentz/PyLorentz>`_ is a codebase designed for analyzing Lorentz Transmission Electron Microscopy (LTEM) data.
-There are three primary features and functions:
+There are two primary features and functions:

-- PyTIE -- Reconstructing the magnetic induction from LTEM images using the Transport of Intensity Equation (TIE)
+- Phase reconstruction -- Reconstructing the electron phase shift from LTEM images using either the transport of intensity equation (TIE) or automatic differentiation (AD) based methods
-- SimLTEM -- Simulating phase shift and LTEM images from a given magnetization
+- SimLTEM -- Simulating the electron phase shift and LTEM images from a given magnetization configuration, such as that created by micromagnetic simulations.
-- GUI -- GUI alternative to Jupyter Notebook for PyTIE

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    PyLorentz
+   License
+   Support
    References
-   License

 :ref:`genindex`